backas36/test-b/b.md

-this is for b2, and for c as well
+this is for b2,(test-a aslo updated) and for c as well